cortado-tool/cortado-core/README.md

 ## Contact

-If you are interested in Cortado, get in touch if you have any questions or custom request via Mail - [daniel.schuster@fit.fraunhofer.de](mailto:daniel.schuster@fit.fraunhofer.de)
+If you are interested in Cortado, get in touch if you have any questions or custom request via Mail - [daniel.schuster@rwth-aachen.de](mailto:daniel.schuster@rwth-aachen.de)